Jon Boardman

 Jonathan George Boardman (born 27 January 1981) is an English former professional footballer who was a joint player-manager at Hungerford Town.
-He is currently a first team coach at Basingstoke Town.
+He is a first team coach at Basingstoke Town.

 Career

 Boardman was born in Mortimer Common, Berkshire and joined Crystal Palace as a trainee in June 1999, turning professional on 7 July 2000.
 On 22 March 2001, he joined Woking on loan to gain some first-team experience in the Conference, returning to Palace at the end of the season.

 On 23 August 2001, Boardman accompanied his Palace teammate David Woozley to Torquay United and began a week's trial (whilst Woozley was signed on a month's loan).
 However, he returned to Selhurst Park without being registered to play for the Gulls.
 It later transpired that Palace had thought he was joining Torquay on loan, whereas Torquay manager Roy McFarland had simply wanted to see him in training.
 In October 2001, he joined Conference side Margate on loan.